PatMulvihill/WavePartialDeconstruction/README.md

 See the style guide below about adding tests.

-###Webpack(ing!)
+### Webpack(ing!)

-There are a bunch of gulp tasks configured to make developing React out of the client directory easy.
-These
+There are gulp tasks configured to make developing React out of the client directory easy:

 * `gulp lintClient`: will run the client code through ES Lint.